pyeventsourcing/esdbclient/README.md

 that return recorded events, such as `get_stream()`, `subscribe_to_all()`, and `read_subscription_to_all()`.
 You do not need to construct recorded event objects.

-Like `NewEvent`, the `RecordedEvent` class is also a frozen Python dataclass.
-It has all the attributes that `NewEvent` has (`type`, `data`, `metadata`, `content_type`, `id`) and some additional attributes that follow from the fact that an event was recorded (`stream_name`, `stream_position`, `commit_position`).
-It has a `retry_count` which is set only when reading persistence subscriptions.
-It also has a `link` attribute, which is set only when resolving "link events".
+Like `NewEvent`, the `RecordedEvent` class is a frozen Python dataclass.
+It has all the attributes that `NewEvent` has (`type`, `data`, `metadata`, `content_type`, `id`) that follow from an event that was recorded, and some additional attributes that follow from the recording of an event (`stream_name`, `stream_position`, `commit_position`, `recorded_at`).
+It also has a `link` attribute, which is set only when "link events" are "resolved".
+And it has a `retry_count` which is set only when reading persistence subscriptions.

 The `type` attribute is a Python `str`, used to indicate the type of an event that was recorded.